Percocet Addiction Treatment

 Percocet is an opiate prescription drug that is intended to provide short-term pain relief.
 A combination of Oxycodone and Acetaminophen forms this brand name narcotic pain reliever, commonly referred to as an opioid analgesic.
-The effects of the oxycodone ingredient are similar to those of heroin and morphine, whereas Acetaminophen is a mild painkiller and fever reducer.
-Acetaminophen is widely known as the active ingredient in Tylenol.
+The effects of the oxycodone ingredient are similar to those of heroin and morphine, whereas Acetaminophen works as a mild painkiller and fever reducer.

 When taken as prescribed, Percocet can adequately treat moderate to severe pain, but should only be taken for a brief duration of time.
 A doctor may administer a Percocet to patients suffering from pain due to a new injury or to ease discomfort after surgery.
 Percocets are not meant to be used over the long-term, and therefore, should not be used to treat chronic pain.
 The drug affects the central nervous system (CNS) by changing the way the brain perceives pain, causing a number of desirable effects, including: